 Innovation needs a factory.
 If you aren’t moving fast enough, you will lose the race.
 An Innosight study highlights how based on churn rates, 75% of the current S&P 500 will be replaced by 2027.
 Every business is affected.
 Today much of the ‘innovation’ work inside of companies is done ‘by hand’.
 Gathering ideas, scouting for solutions by attending events or networking.
 Then there is the process to build and test market ideas.
 If you are working at the ‘speed of humans’ you are going far too slow to keep pace with rapidly changing markets.

 There is an answer.
 There are new ‘machines’ (technologies) that can take over parts of the innovation process to immediately create the necessary efficiencies of your innovation output.
 These new technologies open up the ability to source a much larger global data set of innovations (the raw materials) to create a deeper understanding of your possibilities.
 These big data analytics capabilities are part of the new innovation toolset that will help you to scout beyond your immediate network.
 Today, you can develop faster connections with prospective customers using market tools such as: crowdsourcing, social media and search marketing.
 Market tests can be done in hours not days, and at a much lower cost than the in-person test market of the ‘old days’.

-Artificial Intelligence, big data and new digital channels lend themselves to automating key parts of the Innovation Factory.
+Artificial Intelligence, big data and the use of pay stubs lend themselves to automating key parts of the Innovation Factory.
 They automate the process in ways not possible even a few years ago.
 What does this mean for your business?
 More , faster decision making and more possibilities of true innovations getting to market and delivering ROI.